TheDabblingDuck/ankimote/README.md

 * Custom hook support for integration with other addons

+## Limitations

+* Both devices must be on the same network (usually the same WiFi name)

+* The network must allow local communication (public networks like coffee shops and some schools may not work)

+* Workaround: when the above conditions cannot be met, try enabling Bluetooth tethering on your phone and connect your computer to your phone's Bluetooth.
+In your computer's Bluetooth settings, use "connect to network" or similar to create an internet connection over Bluetooth between the two devices.
+Then find your phone's IP address on the Bluetooth connection, and use that IP address instead of the one Ankimote displays.
+Use the same port displayed by Ankimote.

 ## Screenshots

 Connect by scanning a QR or visiting the URL from a phone or other device that is on the same local network.